UN chief and Russia's Putin discuss war in Ukraine - NewsBreak

 UN chief and Russia's Putin discuss war in Ukraine

-U.N.
-Secretary-General Antonio Guterres said he spoke to Russian President Vladimir Putin Wednesday about exporting Russian fertilizer through Ukraine 's Black Sea ports to address a growing global food crisis that threatens multiple famines.
+UNITED NATIONS — (AP) — U.N.
+Secretary-General Antonio Guterres said he spoke to Russian President Vladimir Putin Wednesday about exporting Russian fertilizer through Ukraine's Black Sea ports to address a growing global food crisis that threatens multiple famines.

 The U.N. chief said they also discussed security at Europe’s largest nuclear plant, where he said bombing has stopped for the past three days, and prisoners of war.